Profile

 Bio

 Professor Karen E. Edmond, LMSW has over 20 years of experience in Social Work Education.
-Currently, she is an Assistant Professor in the BASW Program at Daemen University.
+Currently, she is The Interim Director of Practicum Education for the Bachelor of Social Work (BSW) Program at Charter Oak State College (COSC).
 Given her years in higher education, she understands the Council on Social Work Education’s (CSWE) accreditation process for social work programs.
 She participated in re-accreditation with the 2008 and 2015 CSWE Educational Policy and Accreditation Standards.

-Her research interests are related to student retention and support, equity, diversity and inclusion in social work education and practice, employment-based practicum and social work education and technology resources.
-Ms. Edmond’s goal is to bring her experience and research interests to Daemen’s BASW program to support the integration of curriculum with field/practicum education.
+Her research interests are related to student retention and support, equity, diversity and inclusion in social work education and practice, employment-based practicum and social work education and technology.
+Ms. Edmond’s goal is to bring her experience and research interests to COSC’s BSW program to support the integration of curriculum with field/practicum education.